rashmirrajashekara/docs/quick-start-guides/Foundational & Workload Security - Containerization.md

   > **Note:**  In case of microk8s deployment, when docker registry is enabled locally, the OCI container images need to be copied to the node where registry is enabled and then the above example command can be run.
 The same would not be required when registry is remotely installed

-* On each worker node with `TXT/BTG` enabled and registered to K8s-master, the following pre-req needs to be done on `RHEL-8.3`/`Ubuntu-18.04` systems
+* On each worker node with `TXT/BTG` enabled and registered to K8s control-plane, the following pre-req needs to be done on `RHEL-8.3`/`Ubuntu-18.04` systems

   * Foundational Security
     * Copy `platform-dependencies` directory to each of the `TXT/BTG` enabled physical servers.